eksctl-io/eksctl/docs/proposal-001_add-ons.md

 - dependencies (supported Kubernetes versions and corresponding cloud providers, list of references to other add-ons)
 - incompatibilities (supported Kubernetes versions and corresponding cloud providers, list of reference to other add-ons)

-In other words, it's ought to be possible to define an add-on that only includes:
+In other words, it ought to be possible to define an add-on that only includes:

 - dependencies on other add-ons
 - cloud provider resource definitions